dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

 [![The file has been uploaded and can be downloaded again](img/uploader_screen_list.png)](img/uploader_screen_list.png)

-This pod currently does not use any persistent storage.
-It stores the file locally.
+However, in it's default configuration his pod currently does not use any persistent storage.
+It uses it's local filesystem - that is stores the file in inside the container image' root filesystem.

 !!!
 Danger "Important"
-    Never store data in a pod.
+    Never store important data inside a pods root filesystem or `emptyDir`.
 It’s ephemeral by definition and will be lost as soon as the pod terminates.
+    Worse, the container's root filesystem is even slower than `emptyDir` as it needs to traverse the `overlay2` stack, that Red Hat Enterprise Linux uses by default as of version 7.4
+    Also, inherently pods using this kind of storage cannot be scaled out trivially.

 Let’s see when this become a problem.

-&#8680; Exit out of the container shell:

-    sh-4.2$ exit

 &#8680; Let’s scale the deployment to 3 instances of the app: